Why everything is earned, not given

 People don’t know you yet

 Respect is earned, not given since people don’t know you, they have yet to decide who you are, and what your character is like.
-This means we’ll have to make a judgment about if another person is trustworthy or not.
+This means we’ll have to make a judgment about whether another person is trustworthy or not.

-People need to, and are going to judge you
+People need to and are going to judge you

 People make judgments all the time.
 We judge things based on their subjective value to us.
 Likewise, we also judge and decide who we deem worthy of our respect and trust, and who we view as untrustworthy.